 4. Conclusions

-The study investigated the immediate effects of Bhasthrika , Bhramari and Breath Awareness practices on autonomic and respiratory variables and concluded that there was an increase in HF during these practices which indicated an increase in cardiac tone.
-Short durations of Bhastrika and Bhramari Pranayama practices are therefore effective in Physiological arousal among healthy individuals.
+The study investigated the immediate effects of Bhasthrika , Bhramari and breath awareness practices on autonomic and respiratory variables and concluded that there was an increase in HF during these practices which indicated an increase in cardiac tone.
+Short durations of Bhastrika and Bhramari Pranayama practices are therefore effective in physiological arousal among healthy individuals.

 References